frctl/fractal-docs/docs/api/endpoints/fractal-cli.md

 # fractal.cli

-The `.cli` property on the main fractal instance provides access to utilities for working with the Fractal ~@TODOLINK @cli', 'CLI tool') }}.
+The `.cli` property on the main fractal instance provides access to utilities for working with the Fractal [CLI tool](../../guide/cli/).

 ```
 const fractal = require('@frctl/fractal').create();